cperez08/dm-resolver/README.md

 }
 ```

 Disclaimer: the issue commented above occurred on alpine >= 3.10.5 and <= 3.12 and was never tested with other Linux distros.
-In local environment the gRPC DNS resolver worked perfectly.
+In local environment (mac os) the default gRPC DNS resolver worked perfectly.